Banish Workflow Inefficiencies by Taking These 4 Steps

 3. Validate Data Right in Their Form Fields

 Online forms magnify efficiency on their own.
-And when online form fields are “smart,” they improve efficiency further.
+And when online form fields are “smart,” they improve workflow efficiency further.
 The right workflow software will allow you to specify which type of information goes into specific form fields, so that errors are caught before the form is even submitted.

 Suppose you have a quick workflow for purchase orders under $500.
 You can use your workflow software to ensure that if someone enters a value into the purchase amount field for more than $500, it is flagged immediately, so the user can correct it or switch to a workflow for larger purchase orders.
 Validating form data upon entry saves time, reduces errors, and helps you maintain strong workflow efficiency.